READ TIME – 2 MINUTES

 The coronavirus pandemic is raising many difficult challenges for businesses, but it’s also unlocking new opportunities within virtual training.
-During the height of the UK lockdown, around 60% of the population were working from home; a high number continue to do so even as some industries start back up again.
+During the height of the UK lockdown, around 60% of the population was working from home; a high number continue to do so!

 For businesses, this is the ideal time to embrace the many benefits of virtual training.
 This can be a highly effective use of any enforced downtime or disruption to usual workloads.
 Rather than have staff struggling to find enough work to do, why not use the time to develop their skills?